Table Of Contents

 Picture this: A business provides services today but gets paid next month.
 If it only recorded transactions when cash arrived, its financial reports might not truly reflect its earnings and expenses.
 This is where Accrual Accounting helps.
 But What is Accrual Accounting?
 It allows businesses to recognise revenue when earned and expenses when incurred, no matter when money is received or paid.

 In this blog, we’ll explore What is Accrual Accounting, how it works, along with an example, as well as its advantages and disadvantages.
-Why do businesses rely on this method, and how does it impact financial decision-making?
-Let’s dive in and uncover the answers.
+So if you are wondering why businesses rely on this method, and how it impacts financial decision-making, you’ve come to the right place.
+Let’s dive in.

 What is Accrual Accounting?